lcnetdev/scriptshifter/doc/hooks.md

 - `ctx.general`: Configuration general options.
 - `ctx.langsec`: language section (S2R or R2S) of configuration.
 - `ctx.src_tk`: the matching input token.
-- `ctx.dest_tk`: the transliterated sting to be added to the output.
+- `ctx.dest_tk`: the transliterated string to be added to the output.
 - `ctx.match`: whether there was a match.
 If set to `False`, the rest of the workflow will assume a non-match.